What Class Should I Take?

 The Academy’s classes fall within one of several categories:

 Social Sciences are classes that investigate human behavior and activity in its social and cultural context.
 More specifically, social scientists consider what motivates human beings in both private and public settings.
 Students will learn how to collect evidence, test a hypothesis, analyze results, and present conclusions.
-Past JBA classes that belong to the Social Sciences group include: Illuminating the Black Box: Cognitive Neuroscience; Why We Fought: American Wars from World War I to Iraq; Crime and Justice in America; and Advocacy, Argument and Persuasion: Classical Rhetoric in Contemporary Times.
+Past JBA classes that belong to the Social Sciences group include: Illuminating the Black Box: Cognitive Neuroscience; Why We Fought: American Wars from World War I to Iraq; Crime and Justice in America; and Advocacy, Argument and Persuasion: Classical Rhetoric in Contemporary Times, Psychology Through Science Fiction.

 Natural Sciences are classes that attempt to understand and explain the natural world.
 Students will learn how to gather and analyze evidence in order to develop experiments that will test a hypothesis.
 Scientists use proven and disproven hypotheses to develop a tentative series of laws and theories in order to create a model that describes the natural world.
 Past JBA classes that belong to the Natural Sciences group include: Introduction to Chemistry; Underwater Biology; Extra Solar Planets and the Search for Life; The The Human Lab; A Star Called the Sun; Backyard Ecology: From Field to Laboratory Ecological and Missouri Mammals: Natural History, Ecology and Behavior.